 If you are considering purchasing commercial real estate instead of leasing, read our section on real estate below.
 If not, you can skip to the next section which is corporate formation.

 Purchasing real estate has more advantages than disadvantages but here are few things to consider:

-Similar to purchasing insurance, correctly setting up the legal structure of your practice can help protect you.
-Also, incorporating can effect how you tax structure.
+Correctly setting up the legal structure of your practice can help protect you by separating yourself from your dental practice.
+Also, incorporating can affect your tax structure.